j4ln/wa2-lutris/README.md

 	2. Open a terminal in the directory where the file was downloaded to
 	3. Install the script under Lutris with `lutris -i white-album-2-extended-edition-dvd.yml`

+During installation leave the install directory as default.

 After Disc 1 has finished installing, a prompt will appear asking for Disc 2 to be inserted.
 Insert Disc 2 and ensure you can see it's contents in your file manager before pressing OK on the prompt to continue.

 If you installed the game with CDemu, make sure to unload the discs afterwards